cmcenaney/intro-to-python-nicar16/README.md

 - Explain the language's components
 	- integers
 	- strings
+	- working with variables
 	- lists
+	- using for loops
 	- if/else statements

 #### Part 2: Functions and Files (~50 min)